After all the hard work through veg and flower, the time has finally come - harvest.

 How to cure your buds

-The dried buds should be placed into airtight mason jars, and each jar should be about ¾ full.
+The dried buds should be placed into airtight mason jars, or air tight stainless steel containers.
+Each jar should be about ¾ full.
 Filling the jars to capacity would give the buds no room to breathe.
 Because of this, they would compact into a clump and mold could quickly spread.

 After filling the jars ¾ of the way, the jars should be sealed and stored in a cool, dark location.